The Day-Off Lunch Guide

 Kirkland is primarily associated with two things: Costco, and the city where Jason and Molly from The Bachelor live.
-Sure, it probably has a few more claims to fame, but none are more important to us than Deru Market.
-It’s a magical little cafe smack in the middle of a quiet neighborhood with delicious sandwiches, soups, pizzas, an entree salad that will inspire you to become a farmer, and massive layer cakes in flavors like coconut and salted peanut butter dark chocolate.
+Sure, it may have a few more claims to fame, but none are more important to us than Deru Market.
+It’s a magical little cafe smack in the middle of a quiet neighborhood with delicious sandwiches, soups, pizzas, a pepita- and roasted carrot-loaded entree salad that will inspire you to become a farmer, and massive layer cakes in flavors like coconut and salted peanut butter dark chocolate.

 When you have no obligations for the rest of the day, you should probably take a drive along the lake followed by a margherita pizza drenched in chili oil.
 For a big step above a heat lamp-warmed slice, head south to Pizzeria Pulcinella, a little neighborhood spot in Rainier Beach that serves excellent Neapolitan pizzas and baked pasta dishes.
 You should also grab some spumoni ice cream for the ride home.

 If you’ve been trying to get into The Pink Door lately with no luck, come for lunch.
 Order some lasagna and the grilled garlic bread.
-Both should be consumed with some (OK, a bottle of) wine for maximum enjoyment of the waterfront pier.
+Consume with some bubbles (in wine or water form) for maximum enjoyment of the waterfront pier.

-Salumi is a fast-casual institution with Italian sandwiches that work for any kind of lunch, but don’t kid yourself - (if you don’t work in Pioneer Square) you’re not coming here unless you’re playing hooky.
+Salumi is a Seattle institution with Italian sandwiches that work for any kind of lunch, but don’t kid yourself—if you don’t work in Pioneer Square, you’re not coming here unless you’re playing hooky.
 The homemade cured meats and mozzarella will make a nice day-off treat, and you can also do a bit of charcuterie shopping.
 Also, did you know charcuterie makes a great gift?
 You’re such a good friend.

 There are times when it’s appropriate to stare into space as conveyor belts of tempura-battered sushi rolls orbit around you (like at an affordable group hang, or during an existential crisis), but lunch on your day off is not one of them.
 Instead, go to Sushi Kappo Tamura for quality nigiri in an elegant space.
 The fresh fish here is great across the board, but we’re big fans of the scallops and sockeye salmon.

 Ba Bar is an excellent Vietnamese spot that doesn’t take reservations.
-So if you had the choice between dinner (where your table competition is eight families of four, a handful of first dates, and an entire office building’s Happy Hour) or lunch, when you will be seated instantly ... you get where we’re going with this.
-Come for lunch, eat a big bowl of pho or some bun cha, and then make the transition to a coconut ice cream coffee float.
+So if you had the choice between dinner (where your table competition is eight families of four, a handful of first dates, and an entire office building’s Happy Hour) or lunch, when you will be seated instantly—you get where we’re going with this.
+Come for lunch, eat a big bowl of phở or vermicelli, and then make the transition to a cup of soft serve.